quii/learn-go-with-tests/command-line.md

 Now that we have some passing tests, we should wire this up into `main`.
 Remember we should always strive to have fully-integrated working software as quickly as we can.

-In `main.go` add the following and run it.
+In `main.go` add the following and run it. (you may have to adjust the path of the second dependency to match what's on your computer)

 ```go
 package main